-Over 40 entities, representing 269 municipalities, are participating in the Local Climate Action Program of the DEP Energy Programs Office.
+Over 55 entities, representing more than 300 municipalities, are participating in the Local Climate Action Program of the DEP Energy Programs Office.
 They’re paired with college students and ICLEI USA to quantify greenhouse gas emissions and identify climate-related vulnerabilities.
-They incorporate 2018 Pennsylvania Climate Action Plan recommendations into development of local plans.
+They incorporate 2021 Pennsylvania Climate Action Plan recommendations into development of local plans.
 They learn how to ensure that residents in Environmental Justice areas are included in the planning process and further engage community members in the process.

 8. Clean energy is the fastest growing energy job sector in Pennsylvania.

 Data show that clean energy is a leading creator of quality jobs in Pennsylvania.
 The sector added 7,794 jobs from 2017 through 19, for an 8.7 percent average job growth rate, compared to a 1.9 percent average overall job growth in the state.